checksig-custody/trusty-contracts/README.md

 # Trusty-Contracts Project

-# Setup:
+## Setup

 - Clone the repository and `cd` into it
-- Create a `.env` and put in the environment variables as `env_example.txt`.
+- Create a `.env` file and put in the environment variables (see `.env.template`).
 - It is recommended to insert in the `.env` the variable `PRIVATE_KEY` only when you need actually to deploy the contract on the network and removing it immediately after.
-- When you need to run the smart contract locally remember to check and eventually rename the file `hardhat.config.js` into for example `hardhatBACKUP.config.js` and instead rename the file `hardhatLOCAL.config.js` to `hardhat.config.js` as it contains the right hardhat framework configurations to run locally instead of deploying the contract on the network.
+- To run the smart contract locally remember to check and eventually rename the file `hardhat.config.js` into for example `hardhatBACKUP.config.js` and instead rename the file `hardhatLOCAL.config.js` to `hardhat.config.js` as it contains the right hardhat framework configurations to run locally instead of deploying the contract on the network.

-# Install, compile, run, deploy and verify:
+## Install, compile, run, deploy and verify

 ```shell
 # Clone the repository
 git clone https://github.com/Ramsi88/trusty-contracts.git